Cold fusion: Reproducibility

 In 1989, after Fleischmann and Pons had made their claims, many research groups tried to reproduce the Fleischmann-Pons experiment, without success.
 A few other research groups, however, reported successful reproductions of cold fusion during this time.
 In July 1989, an Indian group from the Bhabha Atomic Research Centre (P. K. Iyengar and M. Srinivasan) and in October 1989, John Bockris' group from Texas A&M University reported on the creation of tritium.
 In December 1990, professor Richard Oriani of the University of Minnesota reported excess heat.

-Groups that did report successes found that some of their cells were producing the effect, while other cells that were built exactly the same and used the same materials were not producing the effect.
-Researchers that continued to work on the topic have claimed that over the years many successful replications have been made, but still have problems getting reliable replications.
+Groups that did report successes found that some of their cells were producing the effect, while other cells that were built exactly the same and used the same materials were not.
+Researchers who continued to work on the topic have claimed over the years that many successful replications had been made, but still had problems getting reliable replications.
 Reproducibility is one of the main principles of the scientific method, and its lack led most physicists to believe that the few positive reports could be attributed to experimental error.
 The DOE 2004 report said among its conclusions and recommendations: